 About

-Sonya Gildea is an English language poet and a writer of fiction and creative non-fiction/interdisciplinary prose based in Dublin, Ireland.
+Sonya Gildea is an English language writer of fiction, creative non-fiction/ interdisciplinary prose, and poetry based in Dublin, Ireland.

 ~